Citing ‘institutional resistance,’ military police watchdog calls for broader powers

 OTTAWA – Canada’s military police watchdog is calling on the federal government to change the law to give her office more teeth and greater ability to investigate complaints.

-Military Police Complaints Commission chair Tammy Tremblay made the call for the third year in a row in her annual report, released today.
+Military Police Complaints Commission chair Tammy Tremblay made the call for the third year in a row in her annual report, released on Tuesday.

-She says her ability to do her work has been “significantly hampered” in recent years by inadequate investigative powers and “increasingly entrenched institutional resistance.”
+She said her ability to do her work has been “significantly hampered” in recent years by inadequate investigative powers and “increasingly entrenched institutional resistance.”

 Tremblay’s report comes amid a rise in the number of military police conduct complaints, and after she launched the first public interest hearings in more than a decade to probe serious allegations of misconduct.